GuangpingLiu2024/GuangpingLiu2024.github.io/index.md

 Hi there!
 I'm Guangping Liu.
 Welcome to my personal page!

 # Biography
-I am currently pursuing my PhD at the [Mecharithm Lab](https://mecharithmlab.com/), Saint Louis University.
+I am currently a PhD student at the [Mecharithm Lab](https://mecharithmlab.com/), supervised by Dr. Madi Babaiasl.
 I completed my master's degree from 2021 to 2023 and was a master's student at the [Neuromechanics of Movement Lab](https://neumove.org/) at Northeastern University from 2022 to 2023.
 # My Research Interests are:<br>
 Assisted Robotics<br>
 Robot Simulation<br>